CasperDev/vz-dis-dos/doc/source/Chapter9/index.rst

 whether your call was successful or not.

-All data that is moved between the computer and the floppy disk uses the data buffer in the DOS work area as temporary storage.
+All data that is moved between the computer and the floppy disk uses the data buffer in the :ref:`DOS work area` as temporary storage.
 Remember that each time a sector is read or written, its content is modified.

 The operating system generates an interrupt every 20 ms, which is normally used to